 This blog began in 2013 and was initially intended as an account of 12 months in Vienna.
-Seven years in, it’s still here (the city too – bigger, brighter, bolder).
-Despite my best efforts, Vienna is consistently ranked as the best in the world for quality of life (sometimes called “liveabilty”).
+Eight years in and despite my best efforts, Vienna is consistently ranked as the best in the world for quality of life (sometimes called “liveabilty”).
 This is not just the idle boasting of Vienna’s mayor, but also the view of the only city life quality rankings that matter: the one from those splendid people at Mercer and, for the first time in 2018, The Economist Intelligence Unit (traitorously downgraded in 2020 due to the slight inconvenience of Covid.)
 In 2019 Vienna hit the magic ten years in succession, which is a record for those keeping score.

 To get any idea of what makes Vienna special (and mundane, and vexatious) you could visit.
 My top tip is in January when you see the city for what it really is: beautiful, cold and terribly well-organised.
 Or you could read a guide, although I warn you TripAdvisor will remind you of the perils of letting ordinary people near a WIFI network.
 Alternatively, there are contributions like this one.
 A vague attempt to try and see the city for what it really is (a hopeless endeavour).
-Needless to say you might find some hidden secret about the number one city (Vienna) although I warn you, I will not reveal the best Beisl or café or restaurant unless you contribute to my crowd-funding page on Facebook (I also accept Bitcoin).
+Needless to say you might find some hidden secret about the number one city although I warn you, I will not reveal the best Beisl or café or restaurant unless you contribute to my crowd-funding page (I also accept Bitcoin).
 In the meantime, this is where it all began back in 2013 …

 Vienna isn’t everyone’s cup of tea, which is a good thing because the last thing it needs right now are more whingers.
 This blog is not intended as a travel guide.
 There are many and well researched available.
 It is an attempt to get under the skin of the city, to see what makes it really tick, to take a peek under its ballgown and to find out whether it really deserves the accolade as number 1.
 It is also not a comparison between cities.
 There is nothing modest in this aim, simply I haven’t visited all the others.